 State Tournament (2004, 2008, 2013, 2014)

 Students from around the state answer a series of online questions about neuroscience.
-Springfield High School Anatomy & Physiology students all complete the initial round of the event.
+While in the U.S., my Anatomy & Physiology students all completed the initial round of the event.
 Top scorers are invited to the Brain Bee at the University of Minnesota.
 During this competition, they are asked oral questions about neuroscience in a "spelling bee" type format.